-- The Part 1 Application
+- Submit the Part I Application

-- All official college transcripts
+- All official college transcripts from schools attended

 - Final high school transcript*

-This year’s Common Application allows college officials to submit official transcripts and recommendations electronically.
 In the Common Application, all applicants will need to invite a person to complete the Registrar Report in order to allow the completed Common Application to be submitted.
 The Registrar Report serves as a transcript request and verifies enrollment and academic standing.
 Applicants should check with their current school to see who should be listed as the school’s contact and to see their policy regarding transcript requests.